Taylor-Ampatiellos/document-analysis/README.txt

 Creator: Taylor Ampatiellos

 How to Use:
-	This program has two current functions.
+	This program has two current functions:
 		- The first function, accessed with the "graphs" argument, scans a given directory for .docx files then returns two bar graphs:
-		  	 - A word length frequency bar graph, where the x-axis is word length and the y-axis is the number of times a word of that length appears throughout the scanned documents.
+		  	 - A word-length frequency bar graph, where the x-axis is length in letters and the y-axis is the number of times a word of that length appears throughout the scanned documents.
 		  	 - A letter frequency bar graph, where the x-axis is each letter of the English alphabet, and the y-axis is the number of times the letter appears throughout the scanned documents.